How it all began...

 the totally real founder of the club.

 At first he didn't like it very much, but with some determination and diligent effort, he grew to like it.
-A lot.

 And now he likes to share that appreciation with fellow enthusiasts.